IBM/java-iceberg-toolkit/README.md

 ## CLI

-java-iceberg-toolkit comes with a CLI available, ready to use when the code is packaged and all configurations are in place.
+java-iceberg-toolkit comes with a CLI which is ready to use when the code is packaged and all configurations are in place.

 ### Quickstart